DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Motivation

 \section{Motivation}

-In this section, we first illustrate the limitation of the traditional malware detection approaches~\footnote{Note that, here we focus on the static approaches which are feasible to perform the large-scale detection.}.
-Specifically, we summarize the features adopted by representative systems/tools to detect malware, which cannot be applied to detect \target{}.
-After that, we detail the feasibility of our approach by demonstrating the validity of the key observations.
+In this section, we first illustrate the limitation of the traditional detection approaches.
+As discussed in Section~\ref{sec:intro}, the dynamic approaches are not feasible to perform large-scale detection, hence here we only focus on the static approaches.
+After that, we detail the feasibility of our approach by demonstrating the validity of the two key observations.